| Introduction | News

 has no health risks and that decontamination after usage is not needed.

-Page 3 of the document says:
+Page 3 of the document says: 8.
+Should DU be handled

 in powdered form [DU munitions create a fine powder when fired due to